-Kashmir has always been the one part of India that I really, desperately wanted to see.
-However, it’s also been the least stable part, right back to the position of India and Pakistan: see This video from The Economist or This article on CNN for an explanation why.
-As of now, the conflict has kicked off again: a there have been bombs, shells, planes shot down, civilians killed and all the local airports closed.
+Kashmir was always the one part of India that I really, desperately wanted to see.
+However, it’s also been the least stable part, right back to the partition of India and Pakistan: see This video from The Economist or This article on CNN for an explanation why.
+As of now, the conflict has kicked off again: there have been bombs, shells, planes shot down, civilians killed and all the local airports closed.

 I’d been going to (try to) ride up as far as the Kashmiri capital Srinagar before flying back to New Delhi, from which I have a flight booked to Dushanbe.
 That doesn’t look feasible anymore, so I’m left with a few options.

 1) Give up and fly straight from Delhi to Dushanbe

 I’d rather not.
 I don’t mind air-hopping over Pakistan and Afghanistan because crossing them overland just isn’t possible for me.
 Flying from Delhi starts to leave a rather large gap in my route, and I’ve got enough of those that I don’t want to add any more.

 2) Fly Delhi to Almaty, ride through Kazakhstan and join my route in the Uzbek desert

 Feasible.
 I actually planned to use this route before I decided to come to India and do the whole Kashmir/Dushanbe thing.
 However, it means I miss all the fun mountains, I don’t get to visit Tajikistan and I don’t get to visit Samarkand.

 3) Fly to Almaty, ride to Dushanbe through Kyrgyzstan and the Pamir Highway